mitjafelicijan/makext/README.md

 Makext is a collection of useful extensions for Makefiles, aimed at simplifying and enhancing the functionality of Make-based projects.
-These extensions provide additional features and convenience functions to improve the build process, manage dependencies, and streamline common tasks.
+These extensions provide additional features and convenience functions to improve the overall usage of GNU Make as a task runner.

 > [!NOTE]
 > This extensions are abusing GNU Make in some sense since it was not
 > meant to really be a task runner.
 Keep that in mind.
-However, dispite
+However, despite
 > that, I constantly find myself using it as such.

 ### Extensions